 Compared with other aerial survey methods, drones generate more precise and more frequent data about the condition of crops.
 This data is used in many ways to improve the performance of a farm’s operation.

-Some claim that the new FAA rules will restrict the usefulness of drones for agriculture, because under the new Part 107 rules, all observation and measurement must be taken by a drone that is within visual line of site (VLOS) of the operator.
+Some claim that the new FAA rules will restrict the usefulness of drones for agriculture because, under the new Part 107 rules, all observation and measurement must be taken by a drone that is within the visual line of site (VLOS) of the operator.
 This becomes a real issue for fields and farms that are bigger than VLOS.